ClimateChangeEcon/Climate_in_Climate_Economics/calibration_data/README.md

 We provide implementations that use python 3.

-The code consists of the following python scripts
+The code consists of the following python scripts:

 - Figs4Paper.py is the user front end, where you may choose which figures to plot.
 - TestDefs.py is called by Figs4Paper, it sets up the simulation to be run for the desired figure.
 - ClimDICE.py integrates the CE with a simple forward Euler scheme.
 - Table1.py produces Table 1 in the manuscript.
 - Table3.py produces Table 3 in the manuscript.
+- TestCalibCC.py is a strongly reduced, partial copy of TestDefs.py containing only one function, the test case needed for calibrating the carbon cycle, the function call modified to take the parameter values to be calibrated as input.

 Technical details for each script are given in the headers the individual *.py files located in ['Code'](Code).